dvali1/macular/papers.md

 ## Conclusions: there were no significant differences in the postoperative visual and refractive results between the DALK and PK groups.

 # Chaurasia2018
+## Type: Case series

-Three BB1 DALK cases (all over 40 yo) with uneventful intraop course show primary graft failure.
+Three BB1 DALK cases (all over 40 yo) with uneventful intraoperative course show primary graft failure.
 Two of them had pre-op CCT of about 550um, thicker than usual macular cases, so probably a sign of pre-op endothelial dysfunction.

 Authors report unpublished data: In those with good visual outcomes after DALK, the mean pachymetry was 462 and conclude that Pre- operative pachymetry may be useful in identifying eyes with poorer endothelial function.
-Cheng2013
+#Cheng2013
+## Type: Retrospective cross-sectional observational
 ## Endo eval: Patients with deep stromal and endothelial opacity (as assessed by OCT, RTVue) underwent PK, whereas those with anterior to middle stromal opacity underwent DALK

 ## DALK technique: a manual dissection done by Crescent blade alone after trephination